FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 The browser -> The server -> The OAuth server
 ```

-This architecture was used in this post on [securing a React application with OAuuth](/blog/2020/03/10/securely-implement-oauth-in-react).

-With a mobile device, things change a bit.
+This is the architecture we used when [securing a React application with OAuuth](/blog/2020/03/10/securely-implement-oauth-in-react).
+However with a mobile device, things change a bit.
 A corresponding scenario might be something like this:

 ```
 The mobile device -> The server -> The OAuth server
 ```

 However, this can be simplified.
-The server can be removed and mobile devices can handle the callbacks from the OAuth server.
+The server can be removed and the mobile device can handle the callbacks directly from the OAuth server.
+We'll use the Authorization Code grant with the PKCE extension.

 Here's a suggested [flow from RFC 8252](https://tools.ietf.org/html/rfc8252#page-5):

 {% include _image.liquid src="/assets/img/blogs/react-native-oauth/oauth-authorization-code-flow.png" alt="The authorization code flow for native applications." class="img-fluid" figure=false %}

-In this tutorial, we are going to follow this to enable a mobile application to interact with an OAuth server.

-Let's configure the server and set up our coding environment.
+In this tutorial, we are going to implement this to enable a mobile application to interact with an OAuth server.
+First, let's configure that server and set up our coding environment.

 ## Setting up FusionAuth

-In order to set up the FusionAuth, you can follow a [5-minute setup](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) guide on FusionAuth’s official documentation.
+In order to set up FusionAuth, follow the [5-minute setup](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) guide.
 It is very simple and quick.

 By default, the OAuth server will run on `http://localhost:9011.

 ### Setting up the FusionAuth application

 In this step, we are going to configure a FusionAuth application.
 An application is anything a user might log in to.
-For this, we need to go to FusionAuth console and navigate to the Applications menu option.
-In Applications console, we need to create a new app.
+To do so, we need to go to FusionAuth console and navigate to *Applications*.
+There, we need to create a new application.

-Navigate to the *OAuth* tab and add in a redirect URI of `fusionauth-demo:/oauthredirect`.
-We'll use this redirect in our applications later.
+Once you've done that, navigate to the *OAuth* tab and add in a redirect URI of `fusionauth-demo:/oauthredirect`.
+We'll use this redirect URL in our React Native application later.

-Also, note the value of the "Client Id"; we'll need that later.
+Also, note the value of "Client Id"; we'll need that later too.
 Click *Save*.

-When you've properly configured it, the edit screen should look like this:
+When properly configured, the application details screen should look like this:

 {% include _image.liquid src="/assets/img/blogs/react-native-oauth/fusionauth-dashboard.png" alt="Configuring the FusionAuth application." class="img-fluid" figure=false %}